pradeep3sep/interviewquestion/README nextjs.md

 Next.js has a cache tagging system for invalidating fetch requests across routes.
 1. When using fetch, you have the option to tag cache entries with one or more tags.
 2. Then, you can call revalidateTag to revalidate all entries associated with that tag.

+Tag is like creating a group of revalidatepaths which we need to revalidate

 app/page.js
 ```js